cloudedbats/wirc_camera_basics/README.md

 **Cameras with monochrome sensors** can only record grayscale images.
 They can be used with or without filters such as IR-cut, IR-pass, or color filters.
 When it is dark and the only light source is the infrared light that we use, then an IR-pass filter or using a clean path with no filters at all will work.

 Note: It can be confusing when things are marker as "IR".
 An IR-filter can be either an IR-cut or IR-pass filter.
-If the camera contains an IR-cut filter it has to be removed before we can use them in combination with infrared light sources.
+If the camera, or lense, contains an IR-cut filter it has to be removed before we can use them in combination with infrared light sources.

 ## Sharp images of fast moving objects with visible light